 7. PAIRINGS • All pros and co-anglers will be paired by random draw and will receive a text message with their boat number, flight time and pro or co-angler’s name and phone number.
 All contestants or their representatives must contact their assigned pro or co-angler following the pretournament meeting.
 Partners should advise each other of their respective lodging and phone numbers and establish a meeting time and place for the following morning’s takeoff.
 The tournament director, at his sole discretion, may reassign partners prior to takeoff.

 8. SAFETY • Safe boating must be observed at all times.
 Each contestant is required to wear a fastened U.S. Coast Guard-approved personal flotation device anytime the combustion engine is running from boat check until weigh-in each day of the tournament.
 All boats must be equipped with a factory-installed emergency ignition-shutoff device that must be securely attached to the driver’s body with a standard-length, factory tether whenever the combustion engine is running.
 Pros and co-anglers may fish and charge batteries using an onboard charger by letting the combustion engine idle in neutral only if the boat is equipped with a certified and functioning wireless ignition-shutoff device and everyone in the boat is wearing a fastened U.S. Coast Guard-approved personal flotation device.
 All persons must be seated and a driver must be behind the steering wheel in full control of the boat whenever it is on plane or the combustion engine is running and in gear.
+No pets are permitted in boats during tournament hours.
+Documented service animals may be permitted with prior approval from the tournament director.
 At the discretion of the tournament director, tournament days may be shortened, postponed or canceled due to unsafe weather or water conditions.
 Competitors may leave their boat and seek shelter in bad weather or when danger is imminent.
 They must, however, stay within sight of each other.
 Contestants involved in boating accidents and/or safety incidents may be required to complete a BoatUS Foundation boating safety course before participating in another MLF tournament.
 A free course for each state is available at boatus.org.

 9. SPORTSMANSHIP • All contestants are required to follow high standards of sportsmanship, courtesy and conservation and to conduct themselves in a manner that will be a credit to themselves, to MLF, MLF’s sponsors, the sport of fishing and MLF’s efforts to promote the sport.
 Conduct not complying with these standards includes, but is not limited to, the following: